FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 The ISO/IEC 11404 General Purpose Datatypes standard contains a taxonomy of programming language-independent types and enumerates their characteristics.
-One of the benefits of following this standard is that it will be easier to map FIX data types to other message standards, such as ISO 20022 (SWIFT).
+One of the benefits of following this standard is that it will be easier to map FIX datatypes to other message standards, such as ISO 20022 (SWIFT).
 Rather than creating numerous one-off mappings to other type systems, is it likely more efficient to map each to ISO 11404 once, and then compare mappings in an associative model to identify the